adapap/OWScript/README.md

 Functions
 =========
-Functions allow you to write a block of code once and reuse it many times (parameters are WIP).
+Functions allow you to write a block of code once and reuse it many times.
+They can be used to generate HUDs like a macro or used as a rule factory.
 All functions must be defined before they are called, and they must be defined at the top level scope (same as where rules are defined):

 **Input**
 ```